John Ledyard: Captain Cook's third voyage

 In June 1776, Ledyard joined Captain James Cook's third and final voyage as a British marine.

 The expedition lasted until October 1780.

-During these four years, its two ships stopped at the Sandwich Islands, Cape of Good Hope, the Prince Edward Islands off South Africa, the Kerguelen Islands, Tasmania, New Zealand, the Cook Islands, Tonga, Tahiti, and then Hawaii (first documented by the expedition).
+During these four years, its two ships stopped at the Sandwich Islands, the Cape of Good Hope, the Prince Edward Islands off South Africa, the Kerguelen Islands, Tasmania, New Zealand, the Cook Islands, Tonga, Tahiti, and then Hawaii (first documented by the expedition).
 It continued to the northwest coast of North America, making Ledyard perhaps the first U.S. citizen to touch its western coast, along the Aleutian islands and Alaska into the Bering Sea, and back to Hawaii where Cook was killed.

 He attempted to climb from Kealakekua Bay to Mokuaweoweo, the summit of Mauna Loa, but had to turn back.

 The return voyage touched upon Kamchatka, Macau, Batavia (now Jakarta), around the Cape of Good Hope again, and back to England.

 Still a marine in the British Navy, Ledyard was sent to Canada to fight in the American Revolution.

 Instead he deserted, returned to Dartmouth, and began to write his Journal of Captain Cook's Last Voyage.

 It was published in 1783, five years after he had visited Hawaii, and was the first work to be protected by copyright in the United States.
 (It was in fact protected by Connecticut state copyright by special act of the legislature; federal copyright was not introduced until 1790.)
 Today, this work is annotated in rare-book bibliographies as the first travelogue describing Hawaii ever to be published in America.